gSchool/DNA-release-3/02-Phase-A/02_tactical_view.md

 ## Quick Rabbit Hole
 ![](__images/rabbit.png)
 <br></br>
-Why do we differentiate between **end-users** and **stakeholders**?
+Why do we _differentiate_ between **end-users** and **stakeholders**? <br></br>

-Both end-users and stakeholders influence your acquisition, ***but they are not one and the same.***
+Both end-users and stakeholders influence your acquisition, ***but they are not one and the same.*** <br></br>

-Biggest difference: end-users utilize the capability, they are the direct recipient.
+**Biggest difference:** end-users utilize the capability, they are the direct recipient.
 Stakeholders influence and impact your program, either positively or negatively, typically they do not directly utilize the capability.
 Rather, stakeholders usually impact requirements, funding, ability to operate, etc.
 ### !end-callout

 ### Stakeholders